In situ resource utilization: Moon

 The Moon possesses abundant raw materials that are potentially relevant to a hierarchy of future applications, beginning with the use of lunar materials to facilitate human activities on the Moon itself and progressing to the use of lunar resources to underpin a future industrial capability within the Earth-Moon system.
 Natural resources include solar power, oxygen, water, hydrogen, and metals.

 The lunar highland material anorthite can be used as aluminium ore.
 Smelters can produce pure aluminium, calcium metal, oxygen and silica glass from anorthite.
 Raw anorthite is also good for making fiberglass and other glass and ceramic products.
 One particular processing technique is to use fluorine brought from Earth as potassium fluoride to separate the raw materials from the lunar rocks.

 Over twenty different methods have been proposed for oxygen extraction from the lunar regolith.
 Oxygen is often found in iron-rich lunar minerals and glasses as iron oxide.
 The oxygen can be extracted by heating the material to temperatures above 900 °C and exposing it to hydrogen gas.
 The basic equation is: FeO + H2 → Fe + H2O.
 This process has recently been made much more practical by the discovery of significant amounts of hydrogen-containing regolith near the Moon's poles by the Clementine spacecraft.

 Lunar materials may also be used as a general construction material, through processing techniques such as sintering, hot-pressing, liquification, and the cast basalt method.
 Cast basalt is used on Earth for construction of, for example, pipes where a high resistance to abrasion is required.
 Glass and glass fiber are straightforward to process on the Moon and Mars.
 Basalt fibre has also been made from lunar regolith simulators.

 Successful tests have been performed on Earth using two lunar regolith simulants MLS-1 and MLS-2.
-In August 2005, NASA contracted for the production of 16 tonnes of simulated lunar soil, or lunar regolith simulant material for research on how lunar soil could be utilized in situ.
+In August 2005, NASA contracted for the production of 16 tonnes of simulated lunar soil, or lunar regolith simulant material for research on how lunar soil could be used in situ.